- About Immunology

 UW Environmental Health and Safety Guide for Principal Investigators

 UW Environmental Health and Safety (EH&S) has compiled a comprehensive reference tool for Principal Investigators which outlines health and safety responsibilities, including EH&S laboratory training, chemical safety, radiation safety, biological safety and links to related resources.
-The guide lists requirements for grant proposals, purchases and similiar actions, and outlines how to plan for emergencies and disasters.
+The guide lists requirements for grant proposals, purchases and similar actions, and outlines how to plan for emergencies and disasters.

 Learn more: Information for Principal Investigators EH&S